mitchelleokemwa/wk3-code-challenge/README.md

 To run the site you need to install json server - npm install -g json-server.

 # Running the application

--Start the JSON  server:json-server --watch database.json.
+Start the JSON  server:
--Open the livesrver to display the website using Html.
+        json-server --watch database.json.
--
+Open the livesrver to display the website using Html.

 # Authors
 This project was contributed to by:
 [Mitchelle Okemwa](https://github.com/mitchelleokemwa)